Agda Persdotter: Marriage

 In September, however, Eric succeeded to the throne as king and cancelled his trip to England.
 Despite this, his relationship with Agda was terminated and she was married to Fleming.
 Her marriage was followed by the loss of her children.
-On 24 September 1561, king Eric XIV transferred the custody of his illegitimate daughters Virginia and Constantia from their mother Agda to his sister Princess Cecilia of Sweden (or more precisely the main lady-in-waiting Anna Hogenskild), stating that of Agda that "I know she is not capable of raising them in good discipline and other things", and authorizing Cecilia to use any force necessary to separate Agda and her daughters.
+On 24 September 1561, King Eric XIV transferred the custody of his illegitimate daughters Virginia and Constantia from their mother Agda to his sister Princess Cecilia of Sweden (or more precisely the main lady-in-waiting Anna Hogenskild), stating that of Agda that "I know she is not capable of raising them in good discipline and other things", and authorizing Cecilia to use any force necessary to separate Agda and her daughters.
 This was in fact an illegal act, as the law secured the mother full custody of her children until the age of three.
 Agda was granted several properties in Södermanland at her wedding in addition to Eknaholm in Småland.
-She had one child with Fleming, a daughter Anna, born 1562.
+She had one child with Fleming, a daughter Anna, born in 1562.

 Later life

 She was widowed at the death of Fleming in 1563.
-After she was widowed, king Eric reportedly resumed his relationship with her.
-However, if this is correct, this time the relationship was not official, nor exclusive: between 1561 and 1565, king Eric had a collective of mistresses referred to as Frillohopen ('The Crowd of Mistresses') consisting of Anna Larsdotter, Karin Jacobsdotter, Karin Pedersdotter, Sigrid Nilsdotter, Doredi Valentinsdotter as well as the anonymous Britta and Ingrid.
+After she was widowed, King Eric reportedly resumed his relationship with her.
+However, if this is correct, this time the relationship was not official, nor exclusive: between 1561 and 1565, King Eric had a collective of mistresses referred to as Frillohopen ('The Crowd of Mistresses') consisting of Anna Larsdotter, Karin Jacobsdotter, Karin Pedersdotter, Sigrid Nilsdotter, Doredi Valentinsdotter as well as Britta and Ingrid whose patronymics are not known.
 She is pointed out as the mother of Lucretia, an illegitimate daughter born to Eric from one of these mistresses, but it is in fact unknown which one of these mistresses who was the mother of Lucretia, and it is uncertain whether Agda was indeed the king's mistress at all during this period, as it has not been confirmed.

 In 1565, Eric replaced all his previous mistresses with Karin Månsdotter, previously one of the servants looking after Agda's daughter Virginia.
 The later life of Agda Persdotter is not verified, but according to unverified accounts, she married the nobleman Christoffer Olofsson Stråle of Sjöared, royal commandant of Stegeholm Castle and Söderköping Castle.